I discovered Sarah Al Agroobi’s work a few months ago at the Versus Group Exhibition, a famous art gallery in Istanbul.

 I visited her website and I realised how much she is a multicultural woman.

 Indeed, Sarah’s mother is Syrian and her father is a diplomat from the United Arab Emirates.
-She was born in Belgium and she spent several years in Turkey, due to her father’s professional responsabilities.
-She is now graduated from the Royal College of Art, in London.
+She was born in Belgium and she spent several years in Turkey, due to her father’s job.
+She graduated from the Royal College of Art, in London.

 In order to know more about her artistic reflexion, I choose to question her about the concept of identity, the way she feels towards her multicultural way of life and the relationship between all the influences surrounding her.